novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-279.md

 (Thanks to you.
 You told me early on that Windows 97 would be coming out, so we accelerated our production plans in China and increased the scale.)

-Come to think of it, it was Lee Hyun-woo who had informed Kim Yoon-soo about Windows 97 as soon as he heard it from Son Jung-ui.
+Come to think of it, it was Lee Hyun-woo who had informed Kim Yoon-soo about Windows 97 as soon as he heard it from Son Jung-yi.

 At the time, Kim Yoon-soo, who was planning production in China, must have made a bolder decision after hearing that information.